 Need to buy a gift and have more money than you know what to do with?
 One of these options will suffice.

 The PS4 includes a basic headset for voice chat, but it’s pretty junky.
 You can choose from a ton of gaming headsets to upgrade it, but we think the HyperXCloud Alpha offers the best bang for your buck.

 Its powerful drivers let you hear every bit of game audio, and it packs a removable boom mic that’s much better than the PS4’s stock mic.
 And the included cables let you use it with your computer—or any device with a headphone jack.
 Thankfully, it offers a great music listening profile too.

 Hate wires?
 Check out some of these great wireless headsets.

 PlayStation Gift Cards

 They won’t have to use a credit card to add funds and the money never expires, so they can save it for a sale.
-One of the above gifts is probably a more personal choice, but we doubt anybody would be upset at getting free money.
+One of the above gifts is probably a more personal choice, but we doubt anybody would be upset at getting what is essentially free money.

-‘Tis the Season for PS4 Gifts
+‘Tis the Season for PlayStation 4 Gifts

 Now, even if you’ve never touched a video game controller before, you have a variety of gifts to choose for the PS4 owner in your life.
 No matter your budget, you can make someone’s gaming life a bit better this holiday season.